 A Word of Warning

 Now that you have an understanding of some of the core specifications to look out for it’s time to throw some of that knowledge out the window!
 Unfortunately, there is no industry standard when it comes to the measurements.
-It’s very easy for manufacturers to make claims that while not untrue is also not an accurate representation.
+It’s very easy for manufacturers to make claims that while not untrue are also not an accurate representation.
+Even some of the speakers in our best 12 inch powered speakers guide will list peak power as opposed to continuous power ratings.

 This is where reputation is so critical when it comes to selecting speakers.
 Buy from a company that has a track record of producing quality products.
 That way you can more accurately use the above specifications to compare various speakers.